 Support for the features and settings described in this section varies between devices.
-This icon the feature or setting is only available in some devices.
+This icon indicates that the feature or setting is only available in some devices.

-Show or hide the main menu.

-The user menu contains: Set light theme or dark theme.
-Information about the user who is logged in.

-- Change account: Log out from the current account and log in to a new account. - Log out: Log out from the current account.

-The context menu contains:

-- Analytics data: Accept to share non-personal browser data. - Feedback: Share any feedback to help us improve your user experience. - Legal: View information about cookies and licenses. - About: View device information, including AXIS OS version and serial number.
+=> Show or hide the main menu.
+Access the release notes.
+Access the product help. 저 [†] Change the language. $igsim {igsim}$ Set light theme or dark theme.
+The user menu contains: Information about the user who is logged in. • $\overrightarrow{\leftarrow}$ Change account : Log out from the current account and log in to a new account. • Log out : Log out from the current account.
+The context menu contains: Analytics data: Accept to share non-personal browser data. • Feedback: Share any feedback to help us improve your user experience.
+Legal: View information about cookies and licenses. • About: View device information, including AXIS OS version and serial number.